openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `resourceId` for each plane can be obtained in your [Rooftop Sites](https://toolkit.solcast.com.au/rooftop-sites)

 `refreshInterval` of forecast data needs to respect the throttling of the Solcast service.
-If you've 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 call per day.
+If you've 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

 Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 ## Solcast Channels

-Each Plane Thing reports their specific values including a `raw` channel holding json content.
+Each `sc-plane` reports it's own values including a `raw` channel holding json content.
-The Bridge sums up all attched `sc-pLane` values and provides the total forecast for your home location.
+The `sc-site` bridge sums up all attached `sc-plane` values and provides the total forecast for your home location.

 Channels are covering today's actual data with current, remaining and today's total prediction.
 Forecasts are delivered up to 6 days in advance including